 Social Studies 10-2, 20-2 and 30-2 is a course sequence that explores historical aspects and the relationships among globalization, citizenship and identity.
 Both courses meet graduation requirements and require that you write a diploma examination upon completion of the 30 level course.
 However, the expectations for Social Studies 10-1, 20-1 and 30-1 are more challenging – particularly in areas of concept development, critical thinking and skill development.

-For a more detailed breakdown of course descriptions and prerequisites, please follow the link below to our high school handbook.
+For a more detailed breakdown of course descriptions and prerequisites, please view the Student Handbook 2021-2022.